chriskolb/SDDR-Species/README.md

 ## Description of Repository

-This repository contains code and data for the analysis of multiple triatomine (e.g., kissing bugs) species in South and Middle America that act as vector species for the parasitic protozoan <em>Trypanosoma cruzi</em>, a pathogen responsible for one of the most burdensome neglected tropical diseases, <em>American Trypanosomiasis</em> or Chagas disease.
-The diagram below shows the coarse structure of this repository (a more detailed structure is included later).
+This repository contains code and data for the analysis of multiple triatomine (e.g., kissing bugs) species in South and Middle America that act as vector species for <em>Trypanosoma cruzi</em>, a pathogen responsible for one of the most burdensome neglected tropical diseases, <em>American Trypanosomiasis</em> or Chagas disease.
+The diagram below shows the coarse structure of this repository (a more detailed structure is included further down).
 The three main folders for the general SDDR (single-species, pooled, multi-species) variants are self-contained and function independently, each endowed with their own **`deepregression`** repo folder and the variant-specific data set(s).
 The scripts themselves call further auxiliary scripts for data pre-processing and the compiling the model formulas.
 Making use of the packages **`deepregression`** and **`mastergrids`** contained in the repo folders, the scripts take the data sets in the data folder as input and save output to an empty "temp" folder.
 Pre-computed results are already included in the locations indicated by the diagram below.

 <p align="center">
 <img align="center" src="readme-files/sddr-species-structure.png" alt="drawing" width="1300"/>